Mazda MX-30 2022

 Show more

-The Mazda MX-30’s towing capacity ranges from 0kg to 800kg.
+The 2022 Mazda MX-30 has maximum towing capacity of 800kg.
 Some models also offer heavy-duty or towing option packs which can increase towing capacity, as well as options which can hamper towing capacity.
 Towing capacities can vary wildly on a large number of factors.
 These include engine, transmission, model, and options chosen.
 Always check with the manufacturer or in your vehicles handbook before attempting to tow anything.

 Mazda MX-30 2022 Seats